Surfacingrazu/simple-masonry-layout/readme.txt

 Yes, this plugin is 100% compatible with every free, custom and paid theme.
 You can even use this plugin to modify default Wordpress theme into better looking Masonry(Grid) Layout theme with simple available shortcodes.

-= Is Mansory Layout Responsive ? =
+= Is Masonry Layout Responsive ? =

-Yes, Mansory Layout is Responsive.
+Yes, Masonry Layout is Responsive.
 It has Responsive Jquery popup too.